codenikhil1/Google-SpreadSheet-API/README.md

 Steps To Run :

 	1>Machine needs gradle and java installed (https://gradle.org/install/).
-	2>Copy googleSheets folder to your workspace
+	2>Copy this all files to one folder in your workspace.
-	3>open terminal at googleSheets Folder
+	3>open terminal at that Folder.
 	4>write command $ gradle run.
 	5>Done.